colin6756/gwas-gene-discovery/README.md

 ## Tutorial and usage instructions
-This is a quick tutorial to get the user started by reproducing the outputs of map_snp_to_gene_vEN.py for 2 different GWAS output spreadsheets, GAPIT.MLM.DTF.GWAS.Results.csv and GAPIT.MLM.blupWidth.GWAS.Results.csv as seen in the 2 directories of the same names.
-The tutorial generally assume the user is using linux managed by Easybuild.
+This is a quick tutorial to get the user started by reproducing the outputs of map_snp_to_gene.py for 2 different GWAS result spreadsheets, GAPIT.MLM.DTF.GWAS.Results.csv and GAPIT.MLM.blupWidth.GWAS.Results.csv as seen in the 2 directories of the same names.
+The tutorial generally assumes the user is using linux managed by Easybuild.

 #### 1.Downloading the repository
 Clone this repository with the GitHub URL using either Git or a Git GUI.
 The user should obtain a directory named gwas-gene-discovery containing identical contents to the GitHub repository.